thomascastleman/string-markov-js/README.md

 ```

 #### Clearing data
-If you wish to clear a given data set, call:
+If you wish to remove all training data from a given data set, call:
 ```javascript
 dataset.clearData();
 ```